oqolarte/oblong/content/project/imbentori.md

 It is a list of personal truths told with cryptic lingo (or with International Art English[^bs], one could argue) to add dimension to the mundane.
-In some entries, there's no room for interpretation.
+In some entries, though, there's no room for interpretation.
 In any case, if you feel like the stream of thoughts challenge the way you read, *hmm*, then it's purpose didn't go off tangent.

 "Which is what, exactly?"
 I hear you ask.